-$$R = Ro - Is - Id - Ie + A \tag{1}$$
+$$R = Ro - Is - Id - Ie - eff + A \tag{3-1}$$

 Ro represents in principle the basic signal-to-noise ratio, including noise sources such as circuit noise and room noise.
 The factor Is is a combination of all impairments which occur more or less simultaneously with the voice signal.
-Factor Id represents the impairments caused by delay and the equipment impairment factor Ie represents impairments caused by low bit rate codecs.
-The expectation factor A allows for compensation of impairment factors when there are other advantages of access to the user.
+Factor Id represents the impairments caused by delay and the effective equipment impairment factor Ie-eff represents impairments caused by low bit-rate codecs.
+It also includes impairment due to packet-losses of random distribution.
+The advantage factor A allows for compensation of impairment factors when there are other advantages of access to the user.
 The term Ro and the Is and Id values are subdivided into further specific impairment values.
-The following subclauses give the formulae used in the E-model.
+The following clauses give the formulae used in the E-model.